gidavies/AzureDevOpsLab/AzureDevOpsLab4.md

 <img src="images/Lab4_11.jpg" width="624"/>

-Give the branch a name (no spaces) and notice that the branch is linked to the product backlog item (you could link to others if desired) and will be branching from the master branch.
+Give the branch a name (no spaces) and notice that the branch is linked to the work item (or you could link to others if you want) and will be branching from the master branch.
 Click Create branch:

 <img src="images/Lab4_12.jpg" width="624"/>